English

 A complaint may be withdrawn at any stage.
 The case is dismissed if the financial firms and the client reach an agreement.

 The Committee may also request special expert opinion if necessary.
 As a rule, it shall be the responsibility of the financial firms concerned to seek the required expert opinion.
-The Committee may decide to collect such information without involving the parties to the case.
-In other respects the Committee decides on the information to be collected.

 The findings of the Committee shall be sent to the parties concerned within 10 days of the ruling.
 At the same time, the client shall be informed of the possibility of taking legal action or any other available resort depending on the nature of the case.
 In general, a delay of 4 weeks shall be granted between the announcement of a ruling and its fulfilment.